pars-linux/uludag/doc/en/introduction-to-translation/introduction-to-translation.rst

       to unlock it when the translation is done and commited.

    #.
 Now you are aware of the workflow and begin translating.
 Translate the po file for your
-      language in a po editor such as Lokalize, or use Transifex' online po editor.
-Just click the icon below and start translating.
+      language in a po editor such as Lokalize, or by using Transifex' online po editor.
+Just click the button below and start translating.

       .. image:: edit.png